 Ian Melbourne is interested in Ergodic theory and Dynamical systems, including probabilistic or stochastic aspects of deterministic dynamical systems.
 Prospective students would have to see him to discuss further details.

-is willing to supervise one (or at most two) research projects on a topic in Ergodic Theory or its applications to other areas of pure mathematics.
+Richard Sharp is interested in Ergodic Theory and its applications to other areas of pure mathematics.
 Prospective students would have to see him to discuss further details.

 John Smillie is interested in translation surfaces and complex dynamics in higher dimensions.